Truck-Drivers-Money-Saving-Tips.com header logo

 In making way for the placement of the refrigerator on the floor, he had to remove the cabinet.

-When he used a microwave oven in that truck he stored it in the cabinet behind the passenger seat.
-To use it, he removed it
+In that truck, he stored a microwave oven in the cabinet behind the passenger seat.

 Removing the microwave oven from its storage place in the cabinet behind the passenger’s seat.